The 2023 GMC Canyon Got Worse in 1 Crucial Area

 With the outgoing model, the available 3.6-liter V6 engine with 308 hp and 275 lb-ft of torque gets an EPA-estimated 18 mpg in the city and up to 25 mpg on the highway.
 Adding 4×4 to both engines reduces the mpg in the city to 24 mpg.

 Also, the 2.8-liter four-cylinder diesel engine gets an EPA-estimated 20 mpg in the city and up to 30 mpg on the highway.
-Adding 4xe decreases these figures to 19 and 28.
+Adding 4×4 decreases these figures to 19 and 28.
 This engine provides 181 hp and 369 lb-ft of torque.
 The diesel engine was discontinued by the way.

 Does the 2023 Canyon have more power?